School of Computing, Science & Engineering

 All about the course

-In your final year, you can choose specialist options alongside core modules and complete your final project on a detailed financial mathematics application.
+In your final year, you'll study a range of core and optional modules.
+You'll also complete your final project on a detailed financial mathematics application.

 Linear algebra is a fundamental topic which has applications in many branches of mathematics.
 You will look at the methods and theory behind the solution of simultaneous equations, and you will develop skills in solving linear problems using matrix methods and the concept of abstract vectors.